awsdocs/aws-certificate-user-guide/doc_source/import-reimport.md

-# Reimport a Certificate<a name="import-reimport"></a>
+# Reimporting a certificate<a name="import-reimport"></a>

 If you imported a certificate and associated it with other AWS services, you can reimport that certificate before it expires while preserving the AWS service associations of the original certificate\.
-For more information about AWS services integrated with ACM, see [Services Integrated with AWS Certificate Manager](acm-services.md)\.
+For more information about AWS services integrated with ACM, see [Services integrated with AWS Certificate Manager](acm-services.md)\.

  The following conditions apply when you reimport a certificate:
 + You can add or remove domain names\.